nathamanath/blog/articles/time-ago-in-words.md

   ...
 ```

-and to make them green:
+and now to make them pass:

 ./lib/article.rb
 ```ruby